Bathalapalli-SaiRangaPavan/Software-Installation/Tomcat-Installation-RedHat.md

 cd ../../../conf/
 ```
 or you can use below commands to go to conf directory
-Execute Each command.
+- Execute each command.
 If you have executed above command no need to execute below commands.

 ```
 cd ~